SAP Trusted RFC Not Working : SMT1, SMT2

 • Your connection should be working fine now.

 Note : Do not try to reuse any other existing RFC.
-Quick way to solve this is by creating fresh new RFC in SM59.
+A quick way to solve this is by creating a fresh new RFC in SM59.

 Hope you find this information helpful.
-Do mention your feedback in comment section.
-Till next article, Stay Safe, Stay Healthy, Jai Hind!
+Do mention your feedback in the comment section.
+Till the next article, Stay Safe, Stay Healthy, Jai Hind!

 You may also like...